robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 # Caveat: Cocoa _requires_ you to subclass

-^ Many Cocoa classes that we use to form the skeleton of our apps are designed to be subclassed for common uses. `UIViewController` and `UIView` are two of the most common examples, but hardly the only ones.
+^ Many Cocoa classes that we use to form the skeleton of our apps are designed to be subclassed for common uses. `UIViewController` and `UIView` are two of the most common examples, but they’re hardly the only ones.
 What do we do in these situations?

 ---